 \subsection{Gradient scaling}

-In this section we show how to transport our results to consider gradient scaling.
+In this section, we show how to transport our results to consider gradient scaling.
 We modify the settings studied in Section \ref{sec:analytics} to include a trainable unitary in the middle of the circuit.
-In doing so, we constrain ourselves to considering computational basis input states.
+In doing so, we constrain ourselves to consider only computational basis input states.